Defii-Tech-Labs/BaselineProtocolZK/README.md

 **Technical Process**

+You can use [Postman commands + scripts](https://github.com/NGI-TRUSTCHAIN/Baseline/blob/main/bri-3/test/Origination%20E2E%20Test-3.md) to run the entire technical process for "Origination E2E use case".
 The technical process for the Baseline Protocol implementation involves the following steps:

 **Step 1: Generate Nonce + Login**